 - Guides are super nice (tips are welcome) and provide lots of historical information (indigenous tribes, rites involving shrunken heads and other traditions) and also the history and different arguments behind the Equatorial line.

 - It is good fun.
 Visitors participate in different experiments to demonstrate the effects of gravity in the area.
 One of them is to balance an egg on a nail.
 Another is to show water flowing both counter-clockwise and clockwise down a drain (Coriolis Effect).
-And the last one is the weakening of muscles due to latitude.
+The last one is the weakening of muscles due to latitude.

-Do not let the super-sceptical Wikipedia to ruin the fun, as it states that “latitude has no measurable influence on these tricks and they are unrelated to the proximity of the equator”.
+Do not let the super-sceptical Wikipedia ruin the fun, as it states that “latitude has no measurable influence on these tricks and they are unrelated to the proximity of the equator”.

 How to get to “The Middle of the World City”?